Day 2: Development Environments

 • Ctrl-d will pop up the documentation for the selected function.

-There are some other cool bells and whistles too.
-For example, while you are working through the tutorial you will evaluate double(10) and find that by clicking and dragging on the function argument you can change its value and the value of the expression will be updated accordingly.
+While you are working through the tutorial you will evaluate double(10) and find that by clicking and dragging on the function argument you can change its value and the value of the expression will be updated accordingly.
 I’ve not seen that in another IDE.

 You can produce inline plots and the same click-and-drag mechanism mentioned above allows you to change the parameters of the plot and see the results in real-time.